Propel RC is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 How to know about No Drone zones?

 There are a few ways to find out if an area is a no-drone zone.
-The easiest way is to check the website of the fabricant de drones.
+The easiest way is to check the website of the drone manufacturer.
 Many drone manufacturers have lists of no-drone zones on their websites.

 Another way to find out if an area is a no-drone zone is to contact the local authorities.
 They should be able to tell you if there are any restrictions on drone use in the area.